daffychuy/piazza_bot/README.md

 - [discord.py](https://github.com/Rapptz/discord.py)

 ## Note
-This repository is a fork of [piazza_bot](https://github.com/zzulanas/piazza_bot) by zzulanas but modified to my person use and use embeds instead of plain text
+This repository is a fork of [piazza_bot](https://github.com/zzulanas/piazza_bot) by zzulanas but modified to my personal use and use embeds instead of plain text

 ## License
 This project is licensed under [MIT](LICENSE) - see the LICENSE file for details